How to Become a Certified General Appraiser

-Evidence of successful completion shall be presented via credit transcript or course completion certificate when filing an application.
+Evidence of successful course completion shall be presented via credit transcript or course completion certificate.
+A copy of the college transcript awarding the degree must be submitted as evidence of completing the Bachelorís Degree.
+A copy of all education documents must be submitted when filing an application.
 DO NOT submit original transcripts and/or course completion certificates.
 Keep the originals for your personal files and send copies to the Board.

 Filing Your Application

 To submit the Application for Certification (Certified General Appraiser) form, you must include the required fees.
 Please note that an application received without the appropriate fee will be rejected and the fee will be returned.
 Fees should be submitted in one check, cashiers check or money order payable to the TALCB.
 Cash will not be accepted.
 The National Registry $80.00 fee must be paid after the exam is passed.
 The application and fee should be mailed to:

 Texas Appraiser Licensing and Certification Board